-There probably is no more challenging time than now in our current pandemic for people with their financials.
-With so many out of jobs, financial stress has become more evident than ever.
-Helping you get out of that and recover with a soft landing, Merrill Chandler dedicates this episode to share with you some of the easy ways to save your fundability.
-He talks about how things can go sideways in recessions and how you can prepare for them and protect yourself.
-Join Merrill as he takes you deeper into your credit profile, lenders and banks, and some borrower behaviors in this conversation.
+There has never been a more challenging time than now, in our current pandemic, for people with their financials.
+With so many individuals who are out of jobs, financial stress has become more evident than ever.
+Helping you not only get out of that ditch, but also recover with a soft landing, Merrill Chandler dedicates this episode to share with you some of the easy ways to save your fundability™.
+He explains how things can go sideways in recessions and how you can prepare for them to protect yourself.
+Join Merrill as he takes you deeper into your credit profile, lenders, banks, and even some borrower behaviors throughout this conversation.

 Watch the episode here:

 Listen to the podcast here:

 Easy Ways To Save Your Fundability™ If You’re In Financial Stress

 In this episode, we’re going to discuss how to create fundability™ and protect yourself.
 As you read, you will realize that these topics may be very relevant to many of you.
 In our current pandemic—which is negatively affecting our fundability™ like never before—it’s important to bring up not only how easily things can go sideways, but how you can prepare for that to protect yourself and recover with a soft landing!

 Our intention with every episode is to shine a light on the path that’s going to lead you to greater and higher funding approvals.
 One of the main ways that we can continue to be fundable is to protect our credit profile.
 We need to know what borrower behaviors are important to watch during financially stressful times?
 And it doesn’t even matter where that stress is coming from, whether it’s a nationwide recession, a job loss, health problems, or a family–sized, individual financial stress.
 So let’s get into it!